 Editor’s note: Miriam Frey has been a spiritual director for 20 years and has deep experience in the training of spiritual companions.
 She is coordinator of Ontario’s Jubliee Program.
-She’s also SDI’s Canada Coordinator.
+She’s also worked at SDI as our Canada Coordinator.
 We asked her to offer key guiding questions for people looking for a formation or training program.
 We recommend you give this blog post some time and focus.
 Read it.
 Discern on the questions that resonate with you.
 Then read it again.
 And if you are considering becoming a spiritual companion, please accept our deepest thanks.
 This calling offers a blend of contemplative practice and deep listening which can change the lives of individuals and through them, their relationships and their communities.
 As the saying goes….
 “How do we change the world most profoundly?
 One person at a time.”
 Blessings to you all.

 “How do I find a formation or training program?”
 This is a common question from those interested in serving as a spiritual companion or director.
 Others will ask, “How do I know if a program is right for me?”